 Active vs. Passive

 Active investors believe in their ability to outperform the overall market by picking stocks they believe may perform well.
 Passive investors, on the other hand, feel that simply investing in a market index fund may produce potentially higher long-term results.
-The majority of mutual funds underperformed market indexes during the five-year period ended December 31, 2015.* Passive investors believe this is due to market efficiency, the theory that holds that all information available about a company is reflected in that company's current stock price, and it's impossible to forecast and profit on future stock prices.
+In the past 10 years, actively-managed funds invested in U.S. large-cap stocks outperformed their passive counterparts only 14% of the time, according to Morningstar.* Passive investors believe this is due to market efficiency, the theory that holds that all information available about a company is reflected in that company's current stock price, and it's impossible to forecast and profit on future stock prices.
 Rather than trying to second-guess the market, passive investors can buy the entire market via index funds.

 Active investors counter that managed funds don't always underperform the general market.
 Many funds have earned significantly higher returns.
 Active investors believe that the market may not always be efficient and that through research, active fund managers may be able to uncover information not already reflected in a security's price and potentially profit by it.
 For example, some active investors feel that the small-cap market is less efficient than the large-cap market since smaller companies are not followed as closely as larger blue-chip firms.
 A less efficient market could potentially favor active stock selection, they reason.